bayfrontmedia/bones-service-webapp/docs/setup.md

         ]
     ],
-    'public' => [ // Added to Veil data array with key of "webapp" 'version' => '1.0.0', // Web app version
+    'public' => [ // Added to Veil data array with key of "webapp" ]
-    ]
 ];
 ```

-The `public.version` is added to the information returned by the `php bones about:bones` [console command](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/console.md).

 The entire `public` configuration array is available within the Veil data array with key of `webapp`.
 This is helpful for any data which should automatically be available from within Veil views, such as brand information,